 Teaching Assistant Apprenticeship

-You will learn knowledge, behaviours and skills through blended learning, consisting of group training sessions, digital learning and tutorials carried out in the workplace.
+You will learn knowledge, behaviours and skills through a blended learning approach, consisting of group training sessions, digital learning and tutorials carried out in the workplace.

 - With coaching and support from your employer and your tutor, you will apply the knowledge, behaviours and skills to your organisation’s standards and to your specific role to meet the requirements of the apprenticeship.

-- You will require an allocation of 20% off the job training time to enable you to complete coursework and assignments.
+- You will require an allocation of 20% off the job training time to enable you to complete coursework and assignments which could be one full day per week

 - To complete your apprenticeship you will learn how children learn and develop, how to work alongside teachers to understand and support assessment for learning, how to use technology to support children, develop an awareness of safeguarding and Prevent issues and how to apply the curriculum used in your setting.